Pool 101: Beat the heat with a Las Vegas pool experience

 Any tips on pool gear?

 Other than the obvious – swim trunks, bathing suit, flip-flops and sunglasses – hats are a must.
 The scorching sun beaming down on you is no joke!
 You can always score a hat at Goorin Bros. at The LINQ, which offers a bunch of stylish straw hats for men and women.
-To jazz up your sunglass look, head to Chilli Beans, also at The LINQ.
+Step up your game with new sunglasses from Chilli Beans, also at The LINQ.
 They have every style, from cat-eye to John Lennon-inspired frames.
 If you’re walking through a casino before or after your trip excursion, bring a cover-up.
 The air-conditioned gaming areas will be a harsh transition.
 One more thing: Personal water misters come in handy; you can find them at any sundries store.

 Let’s talk about pampering.
 Are spa services available poolside?